 Transport cradles are generally included in the cost of most transport packages - especially with the more reputable carriers.
 If they are not, cradles can usually be rented.

 Is it possible to transport a sailing yacht with a fixed mast?

 Yes, it's possible to leave the mast fixed during transportation.

-What do I do if I can’t delivery or collect my yacht?
+What do I do if I am unable to deliver or collect my yacht?

 If you're not able to deliver your yacht to its departure port, or pick up your yacht from its destination port, a port skipper service is typically available with some transport companies, allowing you to collect the yacht at a later date.

 Can a berth be arranged for my yacht before and after loading?

 Yes, transport providers are typically able to arrange a berth for your own account.